Metabolism and the Mind

 Many people blame themselves for finding change difficult.
 But when you understand the link between metabolism and brain function, a different picture emerges.
 Struggle is not a sign of weakness.
 It is often a sign that the brain and body are under metabolic strain.

-The encouraging news is that improvements in metabolic health and brain function support each other.
+The good news is that improvements in metabolic health and brain function support each other.
 Every step that stabilises blood glucose, improves sleep, reduces stress, or increases movement also helps restore the brain’s energy balance.
 And as the brain regains capacity, change becomes less of a battle and more of a skill that grows with practice.

-Next, we’ll look at how stress affects the brain — and why creating calm is one of the most powerful ways to support change.
+Next we look at how stress affects the brain — and why creating calm is one of the most powerful ways to support change.